-NHER 4886 (Find Spot record) - Bronze Age axehead (Methwold, poorly located)
+NHER 4886 (Find Spot) - Bronze Age axehead (Methwold, poorly located)

 The Norfolk Heritage Explorer is a filtered version of the Norfolk HER intended for casual research.
 Please to consult the full record.